๐Ÿญ Open Source ยท Apache-2.0

 From zero to pipeline in minutes

 Fabrik runs as a local CLI.
-You need Claude Code, a GitHub token, and either gh CLI or Go.
+You need Go 1.26+, Claude Code, and a GitHub token.

 1